ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 tags: ["github", "azure", "devops", "terraform"]
 ---

-Today we will look at an interesting one, having GitHub actions interact with Azure services which are not accepting traffic from the internet.
+In today's post, we will look at an interesting challenge, having GitHub actions interact with Azure PaaS services for which we have disabled public access.

 ## Problem Statement

-If you care about your security posture, one of the first things that you should fix when deploying services in Azure is to close down the public access to some PaaS services, like for example Azure Storage, Azure Cosmos DB or Azure SQL Server.
+If you are working on improving your cloud security posture on Azure, one of the first things that you should look into when deploying PaaS services in Azure (like for example Azure Storage, Azure Cosmos DB or Azure SQL Server) is to disable the public access.

-Most services allow you to close public access, meaning that you can't connect to those services over the Internet anymore.
-For your services running in Azure, you can take advantage of Virtual Networks, Private Endpoints and Private DNS Zones to restore connectivity without changing any single line of code in your services.
+Most PaaS services nowadays allow you to disable public access, meaning that you can't connect to those services over the Internet anymore.
+For the services deployed in Azure, you can take advantage of Virtual Networks, Private Endpoints and Private DNS Zones to enable private connectivity without changing any single line of code.

-This is all good and well, but what about CI/CD runners?
-Chances are that you interact with your infrastructure in CI/CD pipelines (like for example running terraform apply) and as soon as you close the firewall, some operations will start to fail.
-One such operation is for example creating a storage container within an Azure Storage Account, whilst creating a container in an Azure Cosmos DB No-Sql account works just fine.
+This is all good and well, but what about those services that aren't deployed in Azure, like for example the CI/CD runners?

+Chances are that you interact with your infrastructure in CI/CD pipelines (like for example running `terraform apply`) and, as soon as you close the firewall, some operations will start to fail.

-At this point, we have several ways of fixing the issue, here's a quick list:
+At this point, we have several ways of fixing the issue, here's a quick non-exhaustive list off top of my head:

 - Open and close the PaaS Service public access when the pipeline starts and revert the operation at the end
 - Allow access to the PaaS Services from within your office network and self-host your runners within your office network
 - Self-host your runners in Azure Virtual Machines with network connectivity to those services

+All the options in the above list will fix the issue but they all have some disadvantages, so can we do better?
-Not long ago, we got a new (better IMO) option which is to take advantage of GitHub private networking for hosted runners.
+ Not long ago, we got a new (and IMO better) alternative which is to take advantage of GitHub private networking for hosted runners.

 ## GitHub private networking with GitHub-hosted runners

-This relatively new feature, allows GitHub-hosted runners to use a NIC created in a VNET under your control.
-This way we don't have to manage our own hosted runners, GitHub will keep doing that for us, while still benefitting from the additional security benefits derived from disabling public access to the PaaS service in question.
+This relatively new feature, allows GitHub-hosted runners to use a network interface card (NIC) created in a subnet under your control.
+This way we don't have to manage our own hosted runners, GitHub will keep managing the runners for us, while we will still be able to connect to PaaS service using private connectivity.

 To set this up we need to configure a few things:

-1. Get your GitHub the Enterprise ID or Organization ID based on whether you want to create the Hosted Networking Configuration at the Enterprise or Organization level
+1. Get your GitHub the Enterprise ID or Organization ID (more on this below)
-1. Create the Azure VNET and Subnet in Azure that will host the NICs used by the GitHub runners
+1. Create the Azure VNET that will host the NICs used by the GitHub runners
 1. Create a GitHub network configuration in Azure
-1. Create a Hosten Computed Newtock configuration in GitHub
+1. Create a Hosted Computed Network configuration in GitHub
-1. Create the Runner Group(s) and Runner(s) in GitHub
+1. Create Runner Group(s) and Runner(s) on GitHub
-1. Reference the newly created Runner(s) in your GitHub action `runs-on`
+1. Change your GitHub action `runs-on` to reference the runner

 ## Azure Private connectivity